 We receive many requests for collaborations.
 We’ve made it a rule that we only set up new partnerships if there’s a commercial project involved where this new product will be used.
 Is that the case?
 Then please get in touch.

 No. All sales are handled by our skilled account managers from Amsterdam.
-We organise annual roadshows to different cities like London, New York, and Copenhagen.
+We organise annual roadshows to cities like London, New York, and Copenhagen.
 Subscribe to our newsletter to find out when we will be around.

 This depends on your assortment, network and location.
 Reach out to our sales department with a short profile of your company.